 Preventing your shoes from slipping

 In my manual chair, my feet have a tendency to bounce or slip off the footplate under bumpy conditions (think cobblestones).
 I’ve found that self-adhesive non-skid shoe pads or non-slip tape on both my shoes and footplate work well.
 (In desperate situations like Prague, I’ll actually add a bungee cord.)

-If you’re like me, swelling and keeping my feet warm are a problem.
+If you’re like me, swelling is a problem.
 The past few years I’ve switched over to wearing compression socks all the time.
 It helps with swelling, but doesn’t eliminate the problem.
 I like these black compression socks by Swell Relief.
 They also come in different colors.
 Compression socks are also easier to put on that compression hose.